 Mentor groups are at the heart of our pastoral system.
 To ensure students’ individual needs are met, each House is divided into mentor groups comprising of approximately 20 students.
-Students remain in the same group with their mentor teacher throughout their schooling at St Mary’s, offering continued support and guidance throughout their journey.
-The relationships within each group are unique yet all groups exemplify a familial quality where our older students also mentor the younger boys in their group.
+Students remain in the same group with their mentor teacher throughout their entire schooling journey at St Mary’s College, offering continued support and guidance throughout their time here.
+The relationships within each group are unique yet all groups exemplify a familiar quality where our older students also mentor the younger boys in their group.

-Under the direction of the Heads of House and mentor teachers, students are encouraged to become involved in all aspects of College life.
-Belonging to a House provides many avenues for students to interact on a social level, to support each other, to learn from each other’s’ strengths and weaknesses, to develop leadership skills and to actively serve the College and wider community.
+Under the direction of the House Leaders and Mentor Teachers, students are encouraged to become involved in all aspects of College life.
+Belonging to a House provides many avenues for students to interact on a social level, to support each other, to learn from each other’s strengths and weaknesses, to develop leadership skills and to actively serve the College and wider community.

 In 1949, Bishop Roper appointed Frank as the President of the Old Boys’ Association which he set up to celebrate the Golden Jubilee of the College.
 The association has continued since that time and Frank was instrumental in the purchase of property that extended the school grounds eventually to where it is today.
 For many years, Frank was President of the Association.

 He was a very successful and highly regarded businessman in Toowoomba who remained committed to family and his faith.
 He gave generously of his time to the Church including membership of a range of community service organisations.
 One of our very significant awards, the Edmund Rice Award for service to the College is presented in Frank’s memory to students who follow Frank’s example.
 Frank Bowdler is a representative of the host of old boys who have made a significant contribution to school, community and Church.